Derro8/LuaLibCompact/README.md

 ```

 ### Installing an LPKG file
-To an install a Lua Package you'll have to put the LPKG file inside of `./Import/packages/`
+To install a Lua Package you'll have to put the LPKG file inside of `./Import/packages/`

 ### Importing an LPKG file
 ```lua